caiogondim/alfred-firefox-window-workflow/README.md

-# Alfred new Firefox window workflow
+# New Firefox window workflow for Alfred.app

 Type `fw` to open a new Firefox window on the current desktop.